IBM/aspera-cli/tests/README.md

 | `tmp_conf`    | Use temporary config file (config is modified).        |

 Function `read_value_from` reads a value previously saved with `save_output`.

+The command to execute is described by an array: `command`.
+Note that it does not include any shell special character protection because it is actually not executed by a shell: it's executed by the system's `exec` call.

 ## Running Tests